-If a member is non-proficient in any award for any period of time, then they are required to complete skills maintenance elements identified through a training gap analysis.
-This must be conducted to determine what differences occur between the award as it currently stands and what skill and knowledge the award consisted of at the time the member was last proficient.
-If the gap analysis determines there is a gap in skill and/or knowledge, the participant may be required to undertake training and assessment in the gap(s) identified.
-For example, a member may have obtained their Bronze Medallion when use of an Automated External Defibrillator (AED) was not taught in the Bronze Medallion, therefore the member would have to be trained and assessed in this skill and knowledge.
+If a member is non-proficient in any award for a period of time (more than one season), then they are required to complete skills maintenance requirements as identified through a training gap analysis to determine what changes have occurred in the award since the member was last proficient.
+If the gap analysis determines there is a gap in skill and/or knowledge the participant will be required to undertake training and assessment in the gap(s) identified.
+For example, a member may have obtained their Bronze Medallion when use of an Automated External Defibrillator (AED) was not taught in the Bronze Medallion, therefore, the member would have to be trained and assessed in this.
 Refer to Appendix 1 for an overview of changes to the Bronze Medallion Award and refer to your SLS state/territory centre for other awards.